Islam in the Philippines: Shi'ism

-The first Shi'as to arrive, together with the Sufis, were the Isma'ilis and the Kaysaniyyas (earlier offshoots of Shi'ism), who eventually blended with the orthodox (ASWJ) Muslims.
+The first Shi'as to arrive, together with the Sufis, were the Isma'ilis and the Kaysaniyyas (earlier offshoots of Shi'ism), who eventually blended with the Sunnis.
 More Shi'as would later arrive at the height of the 1979 Islamic Revolution in Iran.
-Examples are the Masjid Imam Mahdi in Suterville, Zamboanga City, and the Masjid Karbala in Marawi City.
+Examples are the Masjid Imam Mahdi led by Sheikh Abu Mahdi Anawari in Suterville, Zamboanga City, and the Masjid Karbala in Marawi City.

+Shi’a Islam has continued to grow in the Philippines, particularly in the capital, Manila.
+In early 2026, the movement received increased attention due to the activities of Sheikh Yunus al-Filibini, a Filipino Shi’a Muslim scholar and Balik Islam revert who studied at the Hawza Ilmiya in Najaf, Iraq.
+As a Filipino Shi’a Muslim scholar, al-Filibini organized educational programs, propagation initiatives, and interfaith dialogue events, which contributed to greater awareness of Shi’a practices within the metropolitan area.

 Indigenous Islam

 Also referred to as, Ilmu kamaasan, Ilmu kamatoahan, Ilmu sa Matoah, and Ilmu Minatoah (knowledge of the elders), it is an indigenized amalgamation of Islam from the preceding schools of thought and local cultural customs, this is actually contextualized and simplified according to how the elders have understood Islam and the process of Islamization of the communities.
-These are normally communities located in far rural areas.
+These are normally communities located in far rural areas, mostly among them are Tausugs, Sama-Badjaos, Yakans, Kalagans and to the some extent, Maguindanaons and Iranuns.

 Salafism

 Also known as the Athari, it is originally a school of thought from the Hanbali madhhab otherwise referred to as Traditionalist theology or Scripturalist theology, it then became the deviated school of Wahhabi Islam which is more puritanical in adherence to the Quran and Sunnah in the way of Salafu As-Salih.

 This school of thought is notable for active propagation and conversion of people to Islam (Balik Islam phenomenon), marked intolerance for interfaith and intrafaith engagements, Examples of these groups are the Mahad Moro, Mahad Salamat, and Mahad Quran wal Hadith Zamboanga City, the Mercy Foundation in Manila and Davao City, the Al-Maarif Educational Center in Baguio City, and the Jamiatul Waqf al-Islamie, and Jamiato Monib al-Kouzbary al-Arabiyah in Marawi City.